Br1Red/outlook-for-linux/README.md

 # IMPORTANT

-Notification for new emails -- You have to set the notification style to alert which is gonna display at almost in the upper right corner.
+Notification for new emails and reminders -- You have to set the notification style to alert which is gonna display at almost in the upper right corner.
 <p><img width="207" height="135" alt="image" src="https://github.com/user-attachments/assets/121e60ac-9e4a-47a8-a6b2-e2896f515567" /><p></p>

 ## Downloads